-The entry and expansion of global and major brands in Asia Pacific have resulted in a buoyant second quarter for the retail sector in most cities in the region.
+The entry and expansion of global and major brands have resulted in a buoyant second quarter for the Asia Pacific retail sector in most cities in the region.
 A boost in retail sales from strong tourist arrivals is driving demand and leasing activity in a number of markets.

 Here’s an overview of the region’s retail performance in the second quarter: